Anacortes to LA Day 8 birthday offshore

-20 miles off
+20 miles offshore FIRE!

 He has also advised us to stay in the shipping lane if we approach West Port as opposed to the smaller boat channel to the south of the shipping lane.
 This is because the boats that catch the gear and continue into port deposit these pots in the shallower water of the channel.
-This too proves to be good councel.
+This too proves to be good council.

 1:30 am no pots sighted